 - Easier device pairing: Supports NFC for fast wireless image transfer over short distances.

 - More affordable: Was introduced at a lower price, despite coming with a built-in lens.

-If the number of relative strengths (bullet points above) is taken as a guide, the match-up finishes in a tie (13 points each).
+If the number of relative strengths (bullet points above) is taken as a guide, the RX10 III comes out slightly ahead of the X1D (14 : 13 points).
 However, the pertinence of the various camera strengths will differ across photographers, so that you might want to weigh individual camera traits according to their importance for your own imaging needs before making a camera decision.
 A professional wedding photographer will view the differences between cameras in a way that diverges from the perspective of a travel photog, and a person interested in cityscapes has distinct needs from a macro shooter.
 Hence, the decision which camera is best and worth buying is often a very personal one.